Sábado Gigante: Broadcast history

-In 2000, the show was remotely broadcast from Los Angeles, California to coincide with the Mexican Independence Day celebrations.
-In June 2010, the final hour of the show was again remotely broadcast at the Home Depot Center in Carson to celebrate the start of the 2010 FIFA World Cup.
+In 2000, the show was remotely broadcast from Los Angeles to coincide with the Mexican Independence Day celebrations.
+In June 2010, the final hour of the show was again remotely broadcast at the Home Depot Center in Carson, California to celebrate the start of the 2010 FIFA World Cup.

-In 2011, following the Haiti earthquake, the show aired a special three-hour telethon benefiting the American Red Cross.
+In 2011, the show aired a special three-hour telethon benefiting the American Red Cross' efforts to aid the victims of the 2010 Haiti earthquake.